nkallima/sim-universal-construction/README.md

 - Check the performance impact of the different available compiler optimizations.
 In most cases, gcc's `-Ofast` option gives the best performance.
 In addition, some algorithms (i.e., sim, osci, simstack, oscistack, simqueue and osciqueue) benefit by enabling the `-mavx` option (in case that AVX instructions are supported by the hardware).
 - Check if system oversubscription with user-level fibers enhances the performance.
 Many algorithms (i.e., the Sim and Osci families of algorithms) show tremendous performance boost by using oversubscription with user-level threads [3].
 In this case, use the `--fibers` option.

+## Expected performance

+The expected performance of the Synch framework is discussed in the [PERFORMANCE.md](PERFORMANCE.md) file.

 # Memory reclamation (stacks and queues)